Gautier30/iot-ReyVai/Renato/researches/research08/README.md

 ## Node-red

 Capacity analog sensor.
 Too many values.
-Neeed to implement filters.
+Need to implement filters.
 Use the node Delay for filters in node red.

 Limit on the device using the .pollrate(10) or